harishvg24/germline_variantcalling/README.md

-# Germline Variant Calling Pipeline
+# Germline Variant Calling Pipeline using WGS

 This repository contains a complete germline variant calling pipeline using GATK Best Practices.